 PIM training & learning

-In 2015, the Danish Refugee Council (DRC), with support from the Global Protection Cluster (GPC), the United Nations High Commissioner for Refugees (UNHCR), and the European Commission’s Humanitarian Aid and Civil Protection (ECHO) Department, took the initiative to develop a protection information management (PIM) training.
-The goal was to improve the ability of field protection clusters to develop more informed protection strategies, and to implement principled, systematized, and collaborative processes to collect, process, analyze, store, share, and use data and information to enable evidence-informed action for quality protection outcomes.
+Starting in 2015, the Danish Refugee Council (DRC), with support from the Global Protection Cluster (GPC), the United Nations High Commissioner for Refugees (UNHCR), and the European Commission’s Humanitarian Aid and Civil Protection (ECHO) Department, took the initiative to develop a protection information management (PIM) training.
+The goal of the PIM trainings is to improve the ability of field protection clusters to develop more informed protection strategies, and to implement principled, systematized, and collaborative processes to collect, process, analyze, store, share, and use data and information to enable evidence-informed action for quality protection outcomes.

 - Demonstrate how PIM supports, informs, and enables the development of an evidence-informed protection analysis, strategy, and response

 - Develop PIM knowledge, skills, and attitudes that facilitate dialogue and collaboration

 - Develop PIM knowledge and skills to create a PIM plan that informs a protection analysis, strategy, and response

 The PIM trainings target protection cluster coordinators, protection cluster IM counterparts, protection cluster NGO co-leads, sub-cluster coordinators, and active members of the protection cluster and sub-clusters, among others.